Norway House: History

 After the arrival of Europeans in North America, the Hayes River became an important link in the development of Canada.
 The Hayes was the favoured route between York Factory and the interior of western Canada for explorers, fur traders and European settlers from 1670 to 1870, because transit was easier and food was more readily available.
 After Anthony Henday's explorations, Joseph Smith was sent in 1756, from York Factory, to explore the area.
 He ascended the Nelson River seeking Lake Winnipeg.
 He reached Little Playgreen Lake on September 21 that year.

 In 1816, Lord Selkirk sent out a band of Norwegians, apparently ex-convicts, to build a road from York Factory to Lake Winnipeg and a series of supply posts.
-There are also some accounts that suggest that Norwegians were employed in 1814 and sent to nearby Playgreen Lake with a herd of reindeer to introduce reindeer herding for animal husbandry and pulling sleighs during the winter for the Hudson's Bay Company.
+There are also reports that Norwegians were employed in 1814 and sent to nearby Playgreen Lake with a herd of reindeer to introduce reindeer herding for animal husbandry and pulling sleighs during the winter for the Hudson's Bay Company.
 They built Norway House at Mossy Point on the west side of the Nelson's outflow from Lake Winnipeg in 1817, replacing the former Jack River post at that location.
 In the last days of the rivalry between the Hudson's Bay Company and the North West Company, prior to their union in 1821, Colin Robertson, of the Hudson's Bay Company from their office in Montreal, organized a brigade of mostly French-Canadians led by John Clarke, bound for the Athabasca country to compete with the North West Company by developing the trade of supplying the colonists in addition to the company's usual business of trading furs.

 In 1822, Governor Simpson passed through Norway House in the depth of winter on his way to Cumberland House.
 Simpson traveled through Norway House to the Columbia District in 1824–25, journeying from York Factory.
 He investigated a quicker route than previously used, following the Saskatchewan River and crossing the mountains at Athabasca Pass.
 This route, which passed through Norway House, was thereafter followed by the York Factory Express brigades.